backdrop-contrib/search_api_autocomplete/README.txt

   If you want to fix this in a custom way for your site, take a look at example_search_api_query_alter() for suggestions.

+- Hidden settings

+search_api_autocomplete_delay:
+  Change the delay before the autocomplete request is sent when a user is typing into an autocomplete field.
+The setting is only effective on pages with Search API Autocomplete forms, not on other pages with autocomplete fields.
+The unit of the value is milliseconds, the default is 300.

 Information for developers
 --------------------------